[Kagamiishi Town, Fukushima Prefecture] Visit the corn maze and rice field art at Iwase Farm, famous for its farm mornings!

 Kagamiishi Town's rice field art project began in 2012 after the Great East Japan Earthquake in order to revitalize the region, and this year marks its 11th year

-The rice field art, which is being created in the rice fields right next to the town library, can be viewed from the observation room on the fourth floor of the library.
-When you enter the library, check in, and then take the elevator to the fourth floor, you can see the beautiful images that you can't see from the ground.
+The rice paddy art, created in the field right next to the town library, can be viewed from the observation room on the fourth floor of the library.
+After entering the library and checking in at the reception, take the elevator to the fourth floor to see the beautiful artwork that cannot be seen from the ground.
+Apparently

-By utilizing perspective, the beautiful images can only be seen when looking down from the observation room on the fourth floor.
+, by utilizing perspective, the artwork is so beautiful that it can only be seen when viewed from the observation room on the fourth floor.

 We plant a variety of colorful rice varietiesThe green part is made from "Ten no Tsubu," an original edible rice variety from Fukushima Prefecture, and the harvested rice is used as "Rice Field Art Rice."
 It is served as special rice balls for lunch to participants at rice harvesting events, and is also provided as school lunches to elementary and junior high schools, kindergartens, and daycare centers in the town